 - The number of claims finalising without a severity determination are illustrated by the light grey bar.
-The average claim size of these finalised claims indicates they are likely to be threshold claims - When a claim is initially reported, the fault status and the severity of the claim may be undetermined for up to around 3 months after the claim received date.
-This cohort of claims is modelled separately, and assumptions are made on the eventual fault and threshold status - Around 1,500 new claims with an unknown fault or severity determination are reported per guarter - In reporting guarters 2021Q3, reduced volumes were observed for new claims with the 'unknown' category, reflecting the impact of the COVID-19 lockdown in 2021.
+The average claim size of these finalised claims indicates they are likely to be threshold claims - When a claim is initially reported, the fault status and the severity of the claim may be undetermined for around 3 months after the claim received date.
+This cohort of claims is modelled separately, and assumptions are made on the eventual fault and threshold status - Around 1,500 new claims with an unknown fault or severity determination are reported per guarter - In reporting guarters 202103, reduced volumes were observed for new claims with the 'unknown' category, reflecting the impact of the COVID-19 lockdown in 2021.
 The number of claims transitioning out of the 'unknown' category have also reduced for reporting guarters 2021Q4 and 2022Q1, primarily driven by the reduced number of unknown claims transitioning out to the 'threshold' category.
-In more recent reporting guarters from 2022Q2 onwards, the volume of new claims and claims transitioning out of 'unknown' suggests a return towards pre-COVID-19 levels - Compared to the previous reporting guarter 2022Q4, reporting guarter 2023Q1 has a similar level of claims transitioning in, new claims reported and claims transitioning out of the at-fault model.
+In more recent reporting guarters from 2022Q2 onwards, the volume of new claims and claims transitioning out of 'unknown' suggests a return towards pre-COVID-19 levels - Compared to the previous reporting guarter, reporting guarter 2023Q2 has a similar level of claims transitioning in, and slightly higher level of new claims reported and claims transitioning out of the unknown fault/severity status model.